-(67)

-$$n_5 = \frac{2c(a-fs)}{s-h}$$

-.
+$(59) \qquad n_5 = \frac{2c(a-fs)}{s-b}.$

-Comparing (67) with (57) we see that if there is a tax on fixed costs the number of casinos will be fewer than in the case of the turnover tax.
-Each casino operator will be "cheating" by expanding the size of its operations along his casinos marginal cost curve until MC is equal to the regulated price.
+Comparing (59) with (49) we see that if there is a tax on fixed costs the number of casinos will be fewer than in the case of the turnover tax.
+Each casino operator will be expanding the size of its operations along his casinos marginal cost curve until MC is equal to the regulated price.

-Substituting the values for North Cyprus for the various cost variables, we find that with a price of gambling set at 11.8 percent the revenue maximizing tax rate (66) is equal to 12.7 times the annual fixed costs.
-With this very high level of financial fixed costs then a casino has a strong incentive to only expand through increasing its variable inputs.
-The profit maximizing volume of the production of each casino (65) is now US\$ 140 million a year, about four times the volume of business that would minimize its before tax average costs.
-Operating each casino at such a volume only requires 1.37 casinos (67) to meet the quantity demanded by the market.
+Substituting the values for North Cyprus for the various cost variables, we find that with a price of gambling set at 11.8 percent the revenue maximizing tax rate (58) is equal to 12.7 times the annual fixed costs.
+With this very high level of financial fixed costs then a casino has a strong incentive to increase its turnover through increasing its variable inputs.
+The profit maximizing volume of the production of each casino (57) is now US\$ 140 million a year, about four times the volume of business that would minimize its before tax average costs.
+Operating each casino at such a volume only requires 1.37 casinos (59) to meet the quantity demanded by the market.